-In its latest policy statement, the nation’s central bank said it will continue buying $85 billion in bonds every month and keep its benchmark short-term interest rate near zero.
-The bond purchases are designed to keep borrowing costs low to encourage hiring and investment.
+In its latest policy statement, the nation’s central bank said it will continue its $85 billion a month bond-buying program and would keep its benchmark short-term interest rate near zero.
+The bond purchases are designed to keep borrowing costs low for consumers and businesses, thereby stimulating the economy.

-The Fed’s announcement was mostly expected by investors.
+The decision was mostly expected by investors.
 Since the Fed’s last meeting in September, the economy suffered a blow because of the 16-day partial shutdown of the U.S. government and the near-breach of the nation’s borrowing limit.

-As a result, investors thought it would be highly unlikely the Fed would make any changes to its stimulus program until was more evidence that the U.S. could grow without the central bank’s help.
+As a result, investors thought it would be highly unlikely the Fed would make any changes to its stimulus program until early next year, after there was more evidence that the U.S. could grow without the central bank’s help.